 A small number of umbrella companies operate ‘salary sacrifice’ schemes, which may be particularly attractive if you want to make additional contributions to your pension pot.

-Under salary sacrifice, you forgo some of your gross salary, which is directed into your pension instead.
+Under salary sacrifice, you forgo part of your gross salary and have it directed into your pension instead.

-Unlike the method used to contribute to a pension outlined above, salary sacrifice contributions are usually made by the employer (in this case, the umbrella) rather than the employee.
+Unlike the method outlined above for contributing to a pension, salary sacrifice contributions are usually made by the employer (in this case, the umbrella) rather than by the employee.

 How will an umbrella company pension affect the State Pension?